tock/tock/doc/mutable_references.md

 Besides the difficulty of sharing memory safely, it's also difficult to have an overall dynamic memory manager for these devices, as the differences between the needs of the memory manager would make it such that no one is happy.
-Furthermore, if we dynamically allocated memory in the Kernel or for the Drivers and memory were to become exhausted... crashing seems like a bad idea.
+Furthermore, what would happen if we tried to dynamically allocate memory in the Kernel or Drivers and memory exhausted... crashing seems like a bad idea.

 For this reason, in Tock both the Capsules and the Kernel don't have a heap.
 If we did, we could run into the problem of the Kernel or Capsules leaking memory, exhausting memory, and crashing.
 Thus, everything is statically allocated for both the Kernel and Capsules.

 However, we might run into the issue of a Capsule Driver (code written in Rust, with the Driver trait implemented) needing more space, perhaps, because it is handling more clients.
-A suboptimal solution to this would be always reserving space for all of the potential clients, but that would waste space that we don't have.
+A janky solution to this would be always reserving space for all of the potential clients, but that would waste space that we don't have.
 We solve this conundrum with the `allow()` system call which you can read about [INSERT_LINK](#).